 When it comes to multicellular eukaryotes the script is relatively rigid.
 Flexible enough to respond to a few possible changes in the immediate environment.
-This limited flexibility is due to locking of the genome.
-It is interesting to note that DNA binding proteins like histones are common in eukaryotes and certain Archaea (43) which also exhibit rigidity in their script.
+This limited flexibility could be due to locking of the genome.
+It is interesting to note that DNA binding proteins like histones are common in eukaryotes and certain Archaea (Luijsterburg et al. 2008) which also exhibit rigidity in their script.
 But why lock up the genome?
 One reason could be that emergence of multicellularity is dependent on it.
-Early simple multicellular organisms would have evolved due to merging of individual scripts giving rise to a merged script which would in turn compel the constituent cells to stay together (Figure 8).
-Successful cellular coordination nescessary for implementing a merged script is made possible by the evolution of the communication networks.
-A script extends from a single genome to multiple genomes within a single cell or different cells via these networks.
-For example the intra-cellular coordination between nuclear genome and mitochondrial genome (44,45), cellular genome and viral genome (46), intercellular coordination between cells of complex multicellular organisms (47,48), coordination at cellular level between genomes of the host-endosymbionts (49,50) and host-parasite relationships.
-The DNA had to be bound if tight control over genome was to be achieved.
-Thus laying foundation for the development of complex multicellular organisms (Figure 9).
-The genomic script of eukaryotes branched further taking different routes.
-Each major route shift resulted in an evolutionary milestone.
-Evolution of vascular tissues in plants and evolution of exoskeleton and the endoskeleton in animals are two of the many examples.
+Early simple multicellular organisms would probably have evolved due to merging of individual scripts giving rise to a merged script which would in turn compel the constituent cells to stay together (Figure 8).
+Successful cellular coordination which is necessary for implementing a merged script is made possible by the evolution of the communication networks.
+A script extends from a single genome to multiple genomes within a single cell or among different cells via these networks.
+For example the intra-cellular coordination between nuclear genome and mitochondrial genome (Woodson and Chory 2008; Finley and Haigis 2009),